GTBitsOfGood/bootcamp-2019/06_mongo/README.md

 # MongoDB & Mongoose

-Today we will learn how to use MongoDB, mLab, and Mongoose to persist data.
+In this section you will learn about an important part of the tech stack -- database persistance.
+At Bits of Good we tend to favor using MongoDB with Mongoose to persist our data.

 ## Outline